Alex Hepple Papers

 The Correspondence category of four folders contains a considerable amount of correspondence between Hepple and E.S.
 Sachs (Secretary of the Garment Workers' Union), Ambrose Johannesburg, H.F.C.
 Thorpe, J. Lewsen and Jessie McPherson.
 Other correspondence is from organizations such as SABRA, the Campaign for Right and Justice, Defence and Aid Fund, Congress of the People and the African National Congress; also a small amount from trade unions, such as S.A.
 Typographical Union, S.A.
 Tin Workers Union and Amalgamated Union of Building Trade Workers of S.A.
 Topics covered are the Industrial Conciliation Bill and the Industrial Legislation Commission Report, Native Law Amendment Bill of 1957, the Group Areas Bill, among other bills, and also several telegrams concerning the May 1, 1950 workers demonstration.

-Newspaper and magazine clippings occupy eight out of these 10 boxes and are arranged chronologically under subject headings designated by Hepple.
+Newspaper and magazine clippings occupy eight out of these 10 boxes.
 News clips can be found in the front of each subject file, with magazine clips following.
 A few of the clippings are in Afrikaans.
-The majority of the clippings are from newspapers such as the Rand Daily Mail, the Star, Forward, Evening Post, Die Transvaler, Cape Argus, Die Burger, Cape Times, Tribune, World, and Saamtrek; and from magazines as Bantu, Drum, The Forum, Fighting Talk, The Garment Worker and Optima.
+The majority of the clippings are from newspapers such as the Rand Daily Mail, the Star, Forward, Evening Post, Die Transvaler, Cape Argus, Die Burger, Cape Times, Tribune, World, and Saamtrek; and from such magazines as Bantu, Drum, The Forum, Fighting Talk, The Garment Worker and Optima.

-In addition, there are five folders containing clippings from the House of Assembly debates, also arranged by subject (designated by Hepple) and one folder of clips from the Government Gazette Staatskoerant, which is arranged chronologically from 1941 to 1963.
+In addition, there are five folders containing clippings from the House of Assembly debates, and one folder of clips from the Government Gazette Staatskoerant, which is arranged chronologically from 1941 to 1963.

 Included in the Research files is one box of published official memoranda, bills and reports relating to legislation, such as the Group Areas Bill of 1950, Native Laws Amendment Bill of 1957, Native Consolidation Act of 1945, the South African Constitution, and also South West African reports of the discussion and proceedings of the United Nations (1947-1955).
 A folder of complete issues of the Government Gazette Staatskoerant, from 1954-1964, can also be found in this box.